Why Avoiding Fluval Stratum is GOOD for Your Aquarium

 When we talk about shrimp keeping, we’re not just focused on the immediate effects but also the long-term impact on our tanks and the shrimp themselves.
 After using Fluval Shrimp Stratum for a significant period, I’ve observed some interesting effects that are worth sharing.

 One of the most noticeable long-term effects of Fluval Shrimp Stratum is its pH-lowering capability.
-Even over an extended period, this substrate proved effective at maintaining a lower pH level in the tankOpens in a new tab..
+Even over an extended period, this substrate proved effective at maintaining a lower pH level in the tank.
 This is particularly beneficial for shrimp species that thrive in more acidic conditions.

 However, the nutrient retention capacity of Fluval Shrimp Stratum seemed to wane over time.
 While the substrate started strong, providing ample nutrients for plant growth, these seemed to deplete after about three months.
-This nutrient loss led to yellowing plants and reduced biofilm and algae growth, which are vital for shrimp health and well-being.
+This nutrient loss ledOpens in a new tab. to yellowing plants and reduced biofilm and algae growth, which are vital for shrimp health and well-being.

 In terms of its physical properties, Fluval Shrimp Stratum held up well over time, maintaining its shape and structure.
 But its lightweight posed a challenge, especially for plants trying to root.
 Over time, I found that plants had difficulty staying anchored in the substrate.
 This required additional attention and sometimes the need to mix in a heavier substrate to improve plant stability.